 For the first two and half years of war, the rugged country between Boston and Quebec witnessed a dozen battles – including some of the bloodiest engagements of the Revolution.
 At last, the stunning American victory at Saratoga in 1777 brought about surrender of an entire British Army corps and the entry of France into the war on America’s side.

-This tour explores the origins of the conflict, the battles that raged across the northern theater and the key players in that drama.
-They involved Patriots, Loyalists, Redcoats and Natives.
+Our Revolutionary War Tour: Boston to Quebec explores the origins of the conflict, the battles that raged across the northern theater and the key players in that drama.
+They involved Patriots, Loyalists, Redcoats and Native Americans.
 We’ll walk battlefields where ragtag rebel forces clashed with one of the most feared armies in the world.
 We’ll meet the famous, the infamous, and the villainous figures who played out the dramatic struggle to forge a new nation.

-- The US Constitution and the Battle of Bunker Hill - In Charlestown, Massachusetts, we visit the U.S. Navy’s most historic ship, as well as the site of the war’s first great battle.
+- The Battle of Bunker Hill: In Charlestown, Massachusetts, we visit the site of the war’s first great battle.
 This bloody contest revealed that this war might prove more costly than the English generals first believed.
 Plus we’ll lunch in an historic tavern built in 1780.

-- Springfield Armory - The finest collection of American arms in the world.
-Special Access: Curator’s presentation on colonial weaponry.
+- Springfield Armory The finest collection of American arms in the world.

-- Quebec City, Plains of Abraham, The Citadelle - A stunningly beautiful historic walled city, Canada’s cultural capital was the site of major French & Indian War and American Revolution War battles.
+- Quebec City, Plains of Abraham, The Citadelle A stunningly beautiful historic walled city, Canada’s cultural capital was the site of major French & Indian War and American Revolution War battles.
 We’ll stay in the city’s most historic hotel as we explore the sites.
-Special Access: A chance to visit the room where Churchill and Roosevelt met during the 1943 Quebec Conference.

 DAY 1 Boston